margo/spec-draft/Margo Edge Interoperability Standard.md

 **Component Registry:** A Component Registry holds Components (e.g., Helm Charts and Compose Archives) for Application Packages.
 When an application gets deployed through a Workload Fleet Manager, the components (linked within an Application Description) are requested from the Component Registry.
 This can be implemented, for example, as an OCI Registry.

 **Workload Marketplace:** Workload Marketplace is the location where end users purchase the rights to access Workloads from a vendor.
-Functional Requirements include: providing users with a list of Workloads available for purchase, enabling users to purchase access rights to a Workload, and enabling users with the meta data to access associated Workload Registries/Repositories.
-Note: The Workload Marketplace component is out of scope for Project Margo.
+Functional Requirements include:
+- Providing users with a list of Workloads available for purchase
+- Enabling users to purchase access rights to a Workload
+- Enabling users with the meta data to access associated Workload Registries/Repositories.

+> Note: The Workload Marketplace component is out of scope for Project Margo.

 ## Personas and Use Cases